Key precept: Love conquers all, even death.

 - One of these angels, Lucifer, revolted against God’s delegation of dominion to humans, demanding it for himself on the basis of his personal qualifications, becoming the Adversary or Satan, and setting in motion the battle for the universe.

 - In the first battle for control, Satan lied to the woman and she chose to believe him instead of God, because she wanted to be able to separate herself from God’s authority.
-The fruit contained a substance that triggered genetic changes, resulting in death to whomever ate it.
+The fruit contained a substance that triggered genetic changes resulting in death.